Phat-FITUS/sorting-report/README.md

 ./main
 ```

-> After the `./main` execution command, you can add any command line arguments such as `./main sorting name` which will be handled later in code.
+> After the `./main` execution command, you can add any command line arguments such as `./main -a sorting-name` which will be handled later in code.

 You can easily test your sorting algorithm by changing the algorithm name in `main.cpp`

 ```C++
 CountingSort sort;